quadri-usman/to-do-list/README.md

 ## Prerequisites

-- Download and Install new version of node from https://nodejs.org Download and install Mongo DB Compass Running the Server Clone the repo using: git clone https://github.com/quadri-usman/to-do-list.git
+- Download and Install new version of node from https://nodejs.org
+- Download and install Mongo DB Compass
+- Clone the repo using: git clone https://github.com/quadri-usman/to-do-list.git

 - To install packages, run: npm install